total-typescript/total-typescript-book/src/085-the-utils-folder/workshop.md

 ### 218 - Type Parameter Constraints in Generic Functions

-In our `addCodeToError` function, we want to make sure that any error passed in has a `code` property.
+In our `addCodeToError` function, we want to make sure that any error passed in has an optional `code` property.

 We also want to ensure that all errors passed have a `message` property.